releng-tool/releng-tool-docs/content/guides/tips/alternative-extensions.md

     └── releng-tool.rt
 ```

-Developers who do not perfer the `.rt` extension may use alternatives,
+Developers who do not prefer the `.rt` extension may use alternatives,
 such as the `.py` extension or no extension at all.
 For example, the
 above example is equivalent to the structure: